skyriakidis/readme/README_snakemake.md

 ## Scripts

 [config.yaml] contains links with configuration files and parameters that are used in the workflow.

 [Snakefile] contains the rules that are used in the workflow, written as python scripts and stored in [bin/snakefiles].

 ## Snakefiles

 [raw.py] creates links with the reference genome and the fastq files for downstream analysis by the workflow.

-[folders.py] creates folders for all output files produced by each step of the workflow [qc.py] QC.py by using Trimmomatic removes Illumina adapters that can cause a problem downstream analysis and the identification of high quality SNPs.
+[folders.py] creates folders for all output files produced by each step of the workflow.

+[qc.py] QC.py by using Trimmomatic removes Illumina adapters that can cause a problem downstream analysis and the identification of high quality SNPs.
 Additionally, Trimmomatic trims low quality regions of reads.
 Apart from Trimmomatic, qc.py contains a quality control step using FastQC tool to confirm the high quality of trimmed reads.

 [map.py]